-- To act as "competent person" under the Legionella Regulations; - Procure suitably competent and qualified contractor(s) on behalf of the Association who will be available to undertake all works, surveys, removals and risk assessments in order to comply with the Legionella Regulations; - Commission Risk Assessments for Legionella Management for the office, and all common properties and ensure that these are updated at least once every 2 years and sooner to reflect any legislative and regulatory changes; - To ensure surveys are undertaken as and when the policy dictates; - That the Legionella database is kept up to date with additional or extra surveys as dictated by this procedure; - If required, organising a practical prioritised programme of chlorination to those areas offering the greatest risk to ensure that they are treated first.
+- To act as "competent person" under the Legionella Regulations; - Procure suitably competent and qualified contractor(s) on behalf of the Association who will be available to undertake all works, surveys, removals and risk assessments in order to comply with the Legionella Regulations; - Commission Risk Assessments for Legionella Management for the office, and all common properties and ensure that these are updated at least once every 2 years and sooner to reflect any legislative and regulatory changes or in the event of - a change to the water system or its use; - o significant changes to the water system on site - a change to the use of the building where the system is installed; - the results of checks indicating that control measures are no longer effective; - changes to key personnel; - a case of Legionnaires' disease / Legionellosis associated with the system - To ensure surveys are undertaken as and when the policy dictates; - That the Legionella database is kept up to date with additional or extra surveys as dictated by this procedure; - If required, organising a practical prioritised programme of chlorination to those areas offering the greatest risk to ensure that they are treated first.
 Any new discoveries will either be added to the database or treated separately; - Ensuring all planned, cyclical, refurbishment and void works fall in line with this policy; - Ensuring there is communication with tenants regarding Legionella management via the Association's website, newsletter and correspondence as required; and - Carrying out training needs analysis for the members of staff involved with Legionella Management.